moliver28/research-handbook/content/handbook/marketing/digital-experience/incident-response-playbook.md

 1. If there is no response within five minutes, report an incident by typing `/gitlab incident declare` anywhere in Slack.
 2. Inside the pop-up, select the `gitlab-com/marketing/digital-experience/buyer-experience` project from the dropdown, and fill in the required fields.
 3. This will create an incident and notify PagerDuty to alert members of the Digital Experience team.
-4. PagerDuty will continuely escalate until contact with a team member has been made.
+4. PagerDuty will continuously escalate until contact with a team member has been made.

 ## If there is a critical stop business